Create Tableau Maps from Spatial Files

-With a Creator licence in Tableau Online or Tableau Server, you can upload spatial file formats that only require one file (KML, GeoJSON, TopoJSON, Esri shapefiles packaged in a
+With a Creator licence in Tableau Cloud or Tableau Server, you can upload spatial file formats that only require one file (KML, GeoJSON, TopoJSON, Esri shapefiles packaged in a

 .gdb.zip) in the Files tab when you create a new workbook and connect to data.

 Note:In current versions of Tableau, you can only connect to point geometries, linear geometries or polygons.
 You cannot connect to mixed geometry types.

 If you do not already have spatial files, you can find them at many open data portals.
 You can also find them on websites for your city or for a particular organisation, if they provide them.

 - LONDON DATASTORE(Link opens in a new window)